auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Changed `scope` parameter to be non-optional

-In the following methods the `scope` parameter became non-optional (with a default value of `openid profile email`):
+In the following methods the `scope` parameter became non-optional, with a default value of `openid profile email`:

 - `login(email:code:audience:scope:)`
 - `login(phoneNumber:code:audience:scope:)`